pyscal/pyscal/docs/source/nearestneighbormethods.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 | An adaptive cutoff specific for each atom can also be found using an
-  algorithm similar to adaptive common neighbor analysis.
+  algorithm similar to adaptive common neighbor analysis [3]_.
 This adaptive cutoff is calculated by first making a list of all neighbor distances for each atom similar to SANN method.
 Once this list is available, then the cutoff is calculated from,